 On holy days of obligation arrive 15 minutes early and talk to the priest to see if there are any changes you should be aware of.

 Stand outside the church/near the door while greeting people before Mass and after Mass to hand over the Messenger.

 Attend to newcomers to Mass.
 Introduce yourself and welcome them to the parish.
 Offer newcomers directions to the restrooms, calming room, etc. If and when possible introduce newcomers to the priest or parish staff.

 Dress appropriately for Mass.
 No jeans or inappropriate clothing.

 Gently offer assistance to anyone who appears to need help.
 Wheelchair locations are available in the first rows and at different locations in the church.
 Locate empty spaces and help people needing assistance.
-Find out if disabled persons need communion brought to them and if so, let the priest or Eucharistic ministers know about it.
+Find out if disabled persons need communion brought to them and if so, let the priest or communion ministers know about it.